abrady/Vulk/README.md

 * make a renderpass for picking
 * grab the buffer and get the x/y and see what object id is there

+Note: I could add a 'pick' attachment to the main render call and then outObjectId could just be written, however I dont want to mandate that for every shader I write from now on. for now it'll be a separate renderpass

+Need to add push constant support:

+* in build tool check for it in the spirv data, if it exists write it to the built pipeline def
+* in VulkResources.cpp add it to the pipelinebuilder if the size > 0
+* in pbr.cpp push it as part of pick render

 ## 5/25 camera controls continued

 * convert cam to quaternions DONE